DrackXull/Guild/README.md

 4. Verified Run System (Anti-Exploit for Reports)

-To prevent farming Grim Favor via solo spam:
+To prevent farming Honor via solo spam:

 A run is only marked Verified when at least 2 distinct players submit a report for that run.

 Once Verified:

-All participants gain Participation Grim Favor
+All participants gain Participation Honor

-All report authors gain Report Grim Favor
+All report authors gain Report Honor

 This auto-award happens once per run only